pencer-io/pencer-io.github.io/_posts/2020-06-29-ctf-htb-optimum.md

 Serving HTTP on 0.0.0.0 port 8000 ...
 ```

-Open another terminal and start a nc listening session, ready to connect to:
+Open another terminal and start a NC listening session, ready to connect to:

 ```text
 nc -lvnp 1337